 All the promises of God are appropriated by faith in the word of God.
 It is by grace through faith we are saved (Ephesians 2:8-9).
 The same way we received justification—forgiveness of sin—is the same way we are sanctified—delivered from sin’s power.

 The apostle Paul quit “doing” and learned what it meant to start “dying” daily.
-If you are ready to discover more about what it means to live in victory and be delivered from sin’s power, join us for a powerful Revival Family Weekend.
-We will unpack what it means to live in freedom!
-Click here for details.
+Discover more about what it means to live in victory and to be delivered from sin’s power by listening to our Revival Family Weekend series here.